 1.3 million children have been forced to flee their homes from conflict in North East Nigeria.
 Three million children can't go to school.
 Hundreds are facing starvation every day.
 Many are struggling in temporary camps where disease and hunger are rife.

 Conflict in North East Nigeria has led to the active targeting of education.
 Millions of children are now deprived of the chance to go to school.
 In Borno state, three in five schools are closed and over 19,000 teachers have been displaced from their classrooms.

-Education and emergency support is the key to helping these children to rebuild their lives.
-Street Child are supporting thousands of conflict-impacted children to go back to school and receive help with psychological and social issues.
+Education, child protection and emergency support is the key to helping these children to rebuild their lives.
+Street Child is supporting thousands of conflict-impacted children to go back to school and receive help with psychological and social issues.

 CEO Tom Dannatt said: "with the world’s highest number of out of school children, Nigeria makes sense for Street Child ...
 We have the capability to give these forgotten children, hope for their futures - like we did after Ebola in West Africa and the Nepal earthquake.
 We can help turn their lives around."